YoloDev/elephanet/readme.md

 Heavily influenced by the RavenDb .NET client, this libary provides a simple api to allow easy use of postgres as a document store, taking advantage of Postgresql 9.4 and its new json indexing, allowing for fast querying of native json objects.

-At the moment, not much has been implemented.
+At the moment, the implementation is limited, but is getting closer to something useable

 ```